 Protecting Your Brain (and Your Heart) With Fish Oil

 The Wall Street Journal just published an interesting article about using fish oil to treat or prevent a variety of illnesses.
 They even summarize the findings with recommended doses of fish oil.
 For instance, to prevent heart disease, they recommend one gram of EPA or more per day.
-For optimum brain health, take one half gram of DHA or more.
-Even Rheumatoid arthritis may respond to
+For optimum brain health, take one-half gram of DHA or more.
+Even Rheumatoid arthritis may respond to 2 grams or more of fish oil.

 Fish oil contains omega-3 fatty acids, of which there are two main ones; EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Repeat after me if you want to really impress your physician: “eye-coh-sah-pent-ah-eh-no-ick acid” and “doh-coh-sah-hex-ah-eh-no-ick acid”.
 Now you see why articles always say EPA and DHA!